top of page

 • Traffic: Traffic indicates how many people visit your website.
 The goal is to have more and more traffic over time while maintaining a steady conversion rate.
 To drive traffic to your online store, invest in SEO, advertising and email marketing.

-• Conversion rate: A conversion refers to actions visitors take on your website.
-Conversion rate measures what percentage of website visitors complete an intended action, such as making a purchase or signing up for a newsletter.
-If your conversion rate falls below the industry average, check for patterns in cart abandonments on your website.
-The culprit could be a complicated checkout flow.
-Troubleshoot with the optimizations from strategy number four.
+• Conversion rate: Conversion rate measures what percentage of website visitors complete an intended action, such as making a purchase or signing up for a newsletter.
+If your conversion rate falls below the industry average, check for patterns in cart abandonment on your site.
+The culprit could be a complicated checkout flow or a slow-loading site.

-• Average order value: AOV measures how much your customers typically spend when they purchase something from your website.
-Compare your website’s AOV month over month or quarter over quarter and look for patterns.
-A decline in AOV could mean it’s time to implement some upselling and cross-selling strategies.
-You could include a related product carousel on product pages to cross-sell accessories, sell bundles to get customers to buy more or display three products side by side to nudge customers towards the premium option.
+• Average order value (AOV): AOV measures how much your customers typically spend when they purchase something from your website.
+Compare your website’s AOV month over month or quarter over quarter, and look for any patterns.
+A decline in AOV could mean that it’s time to implement some upselling and cross-selling strategies or special deals.

-• Customer lifetime value: Customer lifetime value (LTV) measures how much a customer has spent on your eCommerce website over their entire relationship with your brand.
-Calculate your average LTV and use it as a benchmark.
-If this benchmark falls over time, employ retention marketing strategies to keep customers coming back for more.
+• Customer lifetime value (CLV or LTV): CLV measures how much a customer has spent on your eCommerce website over their entire relationship with your brand.
+Calculate your average CLV and use it as a benchmark.
+If this benchmark drops over time, employ retention marketing strategies to keep customers coming back for more.
 You could, for example, introduce a loyalty program that gamifies shopping and rewards customers for their patronage.
 Wix merchants can use Wix Loyalty Program to let customers accrue points that they can redeem for coupons.

 • Slow-moving inventory: If your analytics tool has a slow-moving inventory report, use it to identify products that have been sitting on your digital “shelves” for too long.
-Get these products moving by putting them on sale, placing them in your clearance section, offering them as freebies for large purchases or bundling them with more popular products.
+Get these products moving by putting them on sale, placing them in your clearance section or bundling them with more popular products.

 • Sales by product category: This eCommerce report can help you understand which types of products perform best on your website.
 Use these insights to determine which inventory to reorder and which categories to expand.
 For example, if your online store focuses on suitcases but you see that travel accessory sales are outperforming suitcase sales, you might decide to introduce new accessories to your inventory.